You are located in service: RWTH-E-Mail

 • Check "Use secure connection (SSL)"

-When the settings are set, confirm the dialog by clicking on “OK”.
+Once the settings have been configured, confirm the dialog by clicking OK.

 How did this content help you?